-We, like all social species, always have some form of governance.
-Social species need their ‘alpha male’ (even if that’s the queen bee in a bee hive).
+We, like all social species, have some form of governance.
+Social species need their ‘alpha male’, even if that’s a queen in a beehive.

 Being a more complicated species than bees, hierarchical governance is multi-layered.
-Even within our species though, the more ‘sophisticated’ the culture/civilization, the more layers.
-Hunter gather groups have the simplest – no courts, parliaments, congresses, or special interest clubs.
+Even within our species, the more sophisticated the culture/civilization, the more layers.
+Hunter gather groups have few, if any, layers — no courts, parliaments, congresses, or special interest clubs.

-Just as a pyramid needs its base, a social hierarchy (‘pyramid’) relies on the support of the governed.
-To be viable, a government must have the “mandate of heaven”, as the Chinese used to say.
-Viewed from a symptoms point of view, the particular governing system a society adopts must reflect the inherent needs of that society.
-Although, I think this tends to be seen the other way around.
-For example, democracy is usually seen as the ’cause’ of modern progress and freedom.
-Not so as I see it.
-Instead, it is a symptom of the kind of governance that is conducive for this current era’s way of life.
-Democracy is a story about what we love, not about what is.
-And as we know, love is blind.
+Just as a pyramid needs its base, a social hierarchy relies on the support of the governed base.
+To be viable, a government must have the Mandate of Heaven (1), as the Chinese used to say.
+Viewed from a symptoms point of view, the particular governing system a society adopts necessarily reflects the inherent needs of that society.
+However, I think most may see this the other way around.
+For example, many see democracy as the cause of modern progress and freedom.
+That is putting the cart before the horse.
+Instead, democracy is the kind of governance that is conducive for this current era’s circumstance.
+Democracy is a story about what we want, not truly about reality.

-Whether a governance system is benevolent or ruthless probably has little to do with whether it is a democracy or not.
-After all, under our ‘democratic’ system, we had slavery, killed countless Indians, destroyed the environment, and so on.
-And our ‘free speech’ is dominated by those with the loudest mouth, or the fattest wallets.
+Whether a governance system is benevolent or ruthless has little to do with whether it is a democracy or not.
+After all, under the United State’s democratic system, we had slavery, killed countless Indians, destroyed the environment, and so on.
+Moreover, citizens with the loudest mouths or the fattest wallets dominate our free speech.

 In the end, it is all about power.
 The big powerful dog is the leader of the pack.
 Civilizations have more sophisticated ways to express power.
-In a capitalist country like ours, money is the big power brokers, just like religious, socialist, or communist ideologies have been in other lands.
-Jim Cramer(1), a veteran of Wall Street, had an interesting and insightful observation on this aspect in a recent video interview.
+In a capitalist country like ours, money is the big power dog.
+In other lands, ideological ‘dogs’ hold the reins of power (e.g., religious, communist).

-(1) His goal is to help people participate successfully in the stock market, and a capitalist economy.
+(2) Jim Cramer’s goal is to help people participate successfully in the stock market, and a capitalist economy.
 I began experimenting with the stock market during the 2009 crash.
 I’ve found it to be a most effective way to actually apply and test Taoist theory to real world practice — the Dao of Dow as it were.